penghuili/auth/README.md

-# auth API for peng.kiwi
+# auth API for encrypt37.com

 ## Your password is never saved in DB, even the hashed version